![]() |

 S440S |

-Small Moqui Marbles - These unique "marbles" were formed millions of years ago when a nucleus of sand was coated by a layer of hematite.
-These dark gray/black marbles are approximately 0.75" in diameter.
-Shapes vary from round to elliptical. |
+Small Moqui Marbles - These dark brownish-black marbles are about 0.50" - 0.75" in diameter.
+Shapes vary from round to elliptical.
+Reduced Pricing!! |

 ||